Abhi2820/Abhi2820/README.md

 # 💫 About Me:
-🔭 I’m currently learning web development  and Data Science
+🔭 I’m currently learning DSA and Data Science

 ## 🌐 Socials: